Earning Your Schoolcraft College Degree or Certificate

 All three of these components will be necessary to graduate.
 Certain degrees also require the completion of General Elective courses.

-Schoolcraft College offers one bachelor’s degree option using the Bachelor of Science degree requirements.
+Schoolcraft College offers one bachelor’s degree option, using the requirements of the Bachelor of Science degree.